-A POD type is a class or structure that adheres to specific characteristics, similar to traditional C style structs.
-The C++ standard defines these characteristics, including Trivial Default Constructor, Trivial copy constructor, Trivial copy assignment operator, Trivial Destructor, and Standard layout.
-It is a simple data structure without complex behaviour or special member functions.
-The term is often used in low-level memory operations, such as serialization, deserialization, and bitwise copying.
+A POD type refers to a class or structure that follows certain criteria, akin to traditional C style structs.
+The C++ standard outlines these criteria, which encompass features like Trivial Default Constructor, Trivial copy constructor, Trivial copy assignment operator, Trivial Destructor, and Standard layout.
+Essentially, it represents a straightforward data structure without intricate behaviors or custom member functions.
+This term commonly arises in tasks involving low-level memory manipulations such as serialization, deserialization, and bitwise copying.

 Syntax for the is_pod function: